Some of the past projects the Maritime Museum Foundation has been proud to support include:

 Rainbow II was designed by Olin J Stephens II of Sparkman and Stephens design office to meet the RORC rule.
 She was built of single skin splined kauri in 1966 by Max Carter for Chris Bouzaid who very successfully campaigned her on the One Ton Cup circuit which took New Zealand yachting to the global stage.
 Chris and his crew’s winning results included 121 races over two years.
 Among the victories were the Whangarei-Noumea and the Sydney-Hobart races in 1967, Kiel Week in Germany and the One Ton Cup in Heligoland in 1969.
 A month later, she won her divisions in both the Channel Race and the Fastnet Classic.

 Rainbow II was sold in 1969 and lived in Bermuda for the following 45 years.
-Chris Bouzaid then bought her back and returned her to New Zealand.
+Chris Bouzaid then bought her back, subsequently returning her to New Zealand.
 The Foundation contributed funding towards the restoration of Rainbow II, now owned by the Classic Yacht Charitable Trust.

 A journal of a voyage to the South Seas, in his Majesty’s ship, the ‘Endeavour’